 Change page 132, line 31 as follow:

-the CIR Report IE transmitted by the sensing initiator, it shall include the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE.
+When the Responder Address field is present in the CIR Report IE transmitted by the sensing initiator, it identifies the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE. For the case that the CIR report is generated by the sensing initiator, the Responder Address field identifies the sensing transmitter.

 Comment Index #256 in 15-24-0371-13-04ab-consolidated-comments_draft_1.0